Coalgebraic $K$-theory: Introduction

 \begin{introtheorem}[\cref{corollary: K-theory of power series}] Let $k$ be a field.
 There is a natural equivalence of algebraic $K$-theory ring spectra:

 \end{introtheorem}

-It is our hope that this coalgebraic framework provides new insights on the algebraic $K$-theory of power series, where the uncountable dimensional algebra $k[[y]]$ is replaced with a countable dimensional coalgebra $\dkx$.

-This motivates the need for computationally effective tools to determine the coalgebraic $K$-theory of coalgebras.
+It is our hope that this coalgebraic framework provides new insights into the algebraic $K$-theory of power series, where the uncountable dimensional algebra $k[[y]]$ is replaced with a countable dimensional coalgebra $\dkx$.
+This hope motivates the need for computationally effective tools to determine the coalgebraic $K$-theory of coalgebras.
 In particular, one would like to develop trace methods for coalgebraic $K$-theory.
 Klanderman and the second author established an analogue of the Dennis trace $K_n(R)\to \HH_n(R)$ in the coalgebraic setting for $n=0$ \cite{cotrace}.
 In particular, they introduced a coalgebraic analogue of the Hattori--Stallings trace $K^c_0(C)\to (\coHH_0(C))^*$, for any $k$-coalgebra $C$.
 Our next result shows that the Hattori--Stallings traces in the algebraic and coalgebraic settings are compatible.